Ryael/avarice/README.md

 - [Simon Waldron](https://github.com/saikez) - This project pushed me a lot and Simon was kind enough to be there for me every step of the way.
 Whenever I faltered and started feeling the most intense stockholm syndrome, he was adamant I would be able to finish this project and adhere to my vision.
 I cannot possibly thank him enough for his patience, time, advice, suggestions, and most of all, his eagerness to help me.
 - Lu C. - All of the writing within the game was done by her and she did an absolutely stellar job throughout.
 I'd like to thank her for her endless support and encouragement, especially when I felt overburnded with my vision for this project.
 Lu easily adhered to my narrative skeleton structure and produced fantastic results.
 - Rose S. - Rose was instrumental in helping me proofread this readme as well as the entirety of the game script.
 You've saved me so much time and hassle, after looking at it for so long I just can't spot errors any longer... so, thank you so much, Rose!
+- Kate V. - Kate very kindly provided an amazing sketch of the unnamed monster, which served a great help in the visualisation of it.
 - [Phillip Waldron](https://github.com/Philip-Waldron) - Phil helped me build my idea for this product from its infancy, subtly guiding me towards simpler approaches for my ideas.
 If not for him and his sage advice, I honestly think the scope of this project would have been a huge mistake and I wouldn't have been able to meet the deadline.
 Most of the concepts and ideas he brought up are ones I carried through into the final build.
 Thank you so much!
 It was genuinely super fun to spitball ideas with you.
 - [Justin Y.](https://github.com/Lichaes) - Last but certainly not least, Justin provided me with suggestions all throughout my development process to aid me in my approach to this project.
 He also play tested the game extensively, and without his irreplaceable help, the testing procedure would have taken so much longer.
 - My family and friends, who have been incredibly supportive and have been instrumental in keeping me motivated throughout this project.
 Thank you all so much!
 All of you who helped proofread, test, provide feedback on the game, code, and etc...
 I couldn't have done it without you all!